skylorbeck/Sentimentality-2/README.md

 * Changed Ping bars to be Ping Numbers.
 * Removed increasing costs for repairs.
 * Changed ItemEntity behaviors.
 You have to see it.
+* Sleep voting, defaults to 50% but can be changed in the config

 Many, many things from VanillaTweaks including:
 * Dark UI